EveretteWei/STATS-607-Final-Project/README.md

-# Accelerating OPE for Confounded POMDPs
+# STATS 607 Final Project: Accelerating OPE for Confounded POMDPs
 This repo reproduces the simulation setting from the NeurIPS 2022 paper on off-policy evaluation (OPE) in episodic POMDPs under nonparametric models, and focuses on an optimized implementation.

 The core estimator is a **sequential** FQE-style recursion with minimax estimation of NPIV problems at each time step.
 The recursion over time `t` is preserved.
 The implementation emphasizes engineering improvements for speed and usability: vectorized trajectory collection, more stable RKHS linear algebra, cross-platform sweep scripts, and optional CPU parallelization over random seeds.